Paralint/vault-pki-starter/sshca-server.md

 ## Create a role that allows a Linux admin to sign host keys

-Signing a certificate is seen as an update operation in Vault.
+Signing a server key is seen as an update operation in Vault.
 We give that right on the path where we will send our public key for signature soon.

 ```bash
 #Vault policy allowing to sign host's SSH key